getreu/stringsext/doc/source/stringsext--man.md

 # OUTPUT FORMAT

 The way **stringsext** prints its output can be configured with the following
-options: `--no-metadata`, `--radix` and `--output-line-len`.
-The first `--no-metadata` controls if metadata is presented printed, `--radix` determins if and how the byte-counter is shown and the latter `--output-line-len` at what byte position string-findings are wrapped to the next line.
+options: "`--no-metadata`", "`--radix`" and "`--output-line-len`".
+The first "`--no-metadata`" controls if metadata is presented printed, "`--radix` determines if and how the byte-counter is shown and the latter "`--output-line-len`" at what byte position string-findings are wrapped to the next line.

 **stringsext**'s output syntax is best illustrated by example.
 Consider